Tenshin000/CogniPredictAD/README.md

 ## Introduction
-Early and accurate diagnosis of **Alzheimer's disease** (AD) is a clinical and social priority: intervening before cognitive impairment becomes severe and allows for the planning of therapies, treatments, and support strategies, and the testing of interventions that slow decline.
-However, the disease is complex and multifactorial: clinical signs, cognitive tests, Cerebrospinal Fluid (CSF) biomarkers, genetics (e.g. APOE4), and neuroimaging measures interact in a nontrivial way.
+Early and accurate diagnosis of **Alzheimer's disease** (AD) is a clinical and societal priority, enabling intervention before severe cognitive decline and supporting the timely planning of therapies, treatments, care strategies, and the evaluation of interventions aimed at slowing disease progression.
+However, the disease is complex and multifactorial: clinical signs, cognitive tests, cerebrospinal fluid (CSF) biomarkers, genetics (e.g. APOE4), and neuroimaging measures interact in a nontrivial way.
 For this reason, **Machine Learning** (ML) techniques are particularly well-suited: they can integrate multimodal information, model nonlinear relationships, and identify combinations of features that improve the discrimination between **cognitively normal** (CN), **mild cognitive impairment** (MCI), and full-blown **Alzheimer's subjects** (AD).

 A dataset widely used in the literature for these purposes is **ADNI** (**Alzheimer's Disease Neuroimaging Initiative**), a multicenter longitudinal study that collects clinical, cognitive, genetic, CSF, and imaging data from USA and Canada.
 In this project, I worked with the **ADNIMERGE.csv** tabular file, which is the merged version of the ADNI data and contains repeated visits over time, many clinical variables, biomarkers, and metadata.
 The notebooks show the entire process of building classification models and their employment.